 So, the ancient author clues us in that at the infancy of creation water and spirit were present and played a role in creation.
 When God creates, he always uses the same ingredients.
 The two ingredients God uses when he creates is water and spirit.
 Using the same recipe within the spiritual laws mirrors how God uses the same methods in creating the physical laws.
 Just like the law of gravity and that law of arithmetic (2+2=4) does not change in the physical realm, so to do God’s laws not change in the spiritual realm.
 Because every time God starts something new he always uses water and spirit.

 Then, Genesis reveals that man became so broken and fallen, that God had to wipe out the destructive people and re-create humanity all over again.
-He did this through the flood of water that washed sinful humanity away and into a new creation.
+He did this through the flood of water in which corrupted humanity was washed away to usher in a new creation.
 Indeed, after 40 days God revealed the new creation to Noah through a dove.
 What does the dove represent in the Bible?
 The Holy Spirit.
 So, here you have water and spirit again with a new creation.
 And if you need further insight that the waters in the flood in Genesis is a foreshadowing of water in baptism just listen to Peter

 “God patiently waited in the days of Noah . . . in which his family was saved through water and corresponding to that Baptism now saves you” (1 Peter 3:18-21).